Societal and cultural aspects of autism: Difficulties in relationships

 The intense focus and tendency to work things out logically often grants people with AS a high level of ability in their field of interest.
 When these special interests coincide with a materially or socially useful task, the person with AS can lead a profitable career and a fulfilled life.
 The child obsessed with a specific area may succeed in employment related to that area.

 According to Elizabeth Fein, the dynamic of role-playing games is especially positive and attractive to people on the autism spectrum.
-The social information exchanged in these games are explicit, top-down and systematic and they follow a set of shared abstract rules.
+The social information exchanged in these games is explicit, top-down and systematic, and the games follow a set of shared abstract rules.
 Baez and Rattazzi showed that interpreting the implicit social information of daily life is difficult for autistics.

 Despite the fact that AS individuals are commonly known to lack ToM, recent research has suggested that ToM may be not only present in AS individuals but also act differently compared to neurotypicals as suggested in the double empathy problem.
 Autistic ToM is simply based on the use of rules and logic.
 It is also suggested that people on the autism spectrum can understand and predict the thoughts and motivations of each other better than neurotypicals can, and autistic interactions may display even greater social signals of shared enjoyment, ease, and rapport when interacting.
 This means AS individuals present mind-blindness and alexithymia towards neurotypicals and vice versa due to bidirectional differences in communication style as well as a reciprocal lack of understanding since the two neurotypes clash.

 Autism rights movement

-The autism rights movement is a social movement within the context of disability rights that emphasizes the concept of neurodiversity, viewing the autism spectrum as a result of natural variations in the human brain rather than a disorder to be cured.
+The autism rights movement is a social movement within the context of disability rights that emphasizes the concept of neurodiversity, viewing the autism spectrum as a result of natural variations in the human brain rather than a disorder/disease to be cured.
 The ARM advocates a variety of goals, including greater acceptance of autistic behaviors; therapies that focus on coping skills rather than imitating the behaviors of neurotypical peers; the creation of social networks and events that allow autistic people to socialize on their own terms; and the recognition of the autistic community as a minority group.

 Autism rights or neurodiversity advocates believe that the autism spectrum is genetic and should be accepted as a natural expression of the human genome.
 This perspective is distinct from two other likewise distinct views: the medical perspective, that autism is caused by a genetic defect and should be addressed by targeting the autism gene(s), and the fringe theory that autism is caused by environmental factors like vaccines and pollution and could be cured by addressing environmental causes.

-The movement is controversial.
 There are a wide variety of both supportive and critical opinions about the movement among people who are autistic or associated with autistic people.
 A common criticism leveled against autistic activists is that the majority of them are "high-functioning" or have Asperger syndrome and do not represent the views of "low-functioning" autistic people.